Chargebee Glossaries

 • Analyze feature usage: Examine feature usage patterns closely to identify your core revenue drivers.
 Focus on value metrics that reflect the value your platform delivers.
 Align these metrics with your revenue goals and ensure they support growth as usage increases.

-• Choose the right billing system: Select a metered billing system that accurately tracks and converts user consumption into invoices.
+• Choose the right billing system: Select a usage-based billing system that accurately tracks and converts user consumption into invoices.
 Ensure the system can scale with your business, whether you opt for a subscription, usage-based, or hybrid model.

 • Automate billing: Streamline your billing process by automating the transfer of usage data to your billing platform, enhancing efficiency and accuracy.